The Present Rules take effect from the 1 January 2022 - they are subject to additions and amendments which will be notified to all interested parties.

 all organising commissions must provide good competition facilities for horses and riders.

-b) Official competitions in the National calendar will be judged by either a minimum of one National/International judge or two International judges.
-At International level there are five judges.
-In this case the final highest and lowest marks are discarded.
+b) Official competitions in the National calendar will be judged by either a minimum of one National/International judge or two National judges.

-c) When there are large numbers of entries different judges may be allocated for each level.
+c) When there are large numbers of entries different judges may be allocated for each level or phase

 a) The Judge must be in an isolated and comfortable position so that he/she can carry out his/her duties in an impartial manner.